Team-60/ColorSwitch/Notes.md

 - Maintain midLine, highScoreLine
 - Generic classes for Database, as Database for games for load screens, Database of Players for leaderboard.
 - ?
 Ball within Game instead of Player to side-line game info with details
+- Controller interacts with other *controllers and fxml* but only interacts with logic of it's superceding class

 ## Misc
 - Threading